jullevistrunz/timer-datapack/README.md

 #### Change design

 There are three built-in designs available for you to choose.
+To create your own read [the Design Creator guide](#design-creator)

 - Change design: `/data modify storage timer:settings display.design set value "<design>"`